frdwhite24/vortexa-mapping-exercise/README.md

 | Recharts                                        | There were other alternatives such as CanvasJS and React-Charts but I found they had fairly low download rates on NPM, and weren't recently maintained.
 Recharts was quick to implement and looked the most healthy of the options. |
 | CSS Modules                                     | I think if I had more time and I was exploring something new for me, I'd choose a CSS in JS solution.
 As it stands, I'm familiar with CSS modules which cleanly scopes the CSS for each component and results in a clean, and scaleable styling solution. |
 | `/services` and `/components` directories       | I've found this pattern to scale well and separate business logic with UI logic sufficiently so that testing can be appropriately targeted (if the UI is going to change lots and rapid iterations are required, unit tests can focus on business logic instead). |

+## Things to improve

+1. Sort out responsiveness, currently it is only designed for a desktop sized viewport.
+2. Create a page header which contains the title and an about route to give some context on what the application is for.
+3. Fix the positions of the categories on the bar charts so they don't jump around.
+4. Consider a different visualisation method rather than just 2 bar charts.
+5. CSS Modules not scoping to the component correctly (missing component name at start of class name)
+6. Fix auto imports in Vim with alias routing
+7. Fully restrict the Google Maps API key so it can't be abused.
+Remove from source code and rotate if the repository becomes public.